 Q: Proverbs 18:21 says that the tongue has the power of life or death.
 What does that mean to you personally?

 Q: “I only offer kind words when they are deserved.”
-Share your response to that statement.
+Share your response to this statement.

 Read pages 131-133 in Come With Me: Discovering the Beauty of Following Where He Leads.